matyldarejus/Senior_Honours_2025/README.md

 The original version can be found [here](https://github.com/sarahappleby/cgm/tree/master/absorption/ml_project).

 This fork has been adapted by Matylda Rejus i.e. myself for use in my Senior Honours project.
-I'm trying to keep track of changes I make as I go along via commit messages :)
+I'm trying to keep track of changes I make as I go along via commit messages :) The biggest difference is an updated Voigt profile fitter.